reactjs/react.dev/src/content/reference/react/useTransition.md

 });
 ```

-The function you pass to `startTransition` must be synchronous.
+The function you pass to `startTransition` must be synchronous, or await an async function.

 You can't mark an update as a Transition like this: